 The Space Building structure was designed and manufactured by Serious in the company’s Wells headquarters.
-Erected once previously in Dubai for National Day Celebration 2017, this was its introduction to the UK festival scene.
+With 25 experience installing temporary building, this new design was erected once previously in Dubai for National Day Celebration 2017, this was its introduction to the UK festival scene.
 The building was 50m wide by 90m long with a 20m roof apex and 7 tonne rigging capacity on each of the 16 arches.
 The interior of the building had a 2.5m high hard wall installed around three sides, with 13 audience entrance / exit doorways.
 The fourth side of the building contained a full-width, 9.6m deep stage with loadin bay and a rear giant screen flown behind the DJ platforms.

 One of the requirements of the client was a full ‘blackout sheet’ for the roof and walls to ensure a complete blackout for the extensive light and laser shows going on inside of the temporary building.

 Andrew Ridler was Serious’s Project Manager for the 10 day installation, utilising crew of 20 with some help from a 200 Tonne John Sutch Crane to lift the steel truss arches into place.

 “It was a hard build, especially since we had another big building on at the same time!
 But we pulled together as a team and got a good job done as we always do.”
 Andrew Ridler, Crew Boss.